rutuja2197/rutuja-dataviz-portfolio/dataviz-examples.md

 Below, I’ve included brief explanations for each visualization, along with citations and references to the data sources used.
 These examples demonstrate my ability to translate raw data into actionable insights, making them relevant and understandable for a variety of audiences.

 ### MakeoverMonday Visualization
+This is a critique of the Animal Rights Index 2023 visualization from MakeoverMonday, evaluating its effectiveness in presenting global variations in animal welfare.

 <div class='tableauPlaceholder' id='viz1740792622556' style='position: relative'>
   <noscript>
     <a href='#'>